reframejs/reframe/docs/usage-manual.template.md

 Let's consider the Hello World page of our previous section.
 When is its HTML generated?
-To get an answer we add a timestamp to our page and modify `/tmp/reframe-playground/pages/HelloPage.html.js` to
+To get an answer we change our page to display a timestamp.
+We modify the page object `/tmp/reframe-playground/pages/HelloPage.html.js` from our previous section to

 ~~~js
 import React from 'react';